| Getting started | About | Tutorial | Samples | API | Source | Issues | Community | History |

 application server) that load regular classes through a custom class loader.

-Any mock field or parameter declared with this type variable (as in M mock;
+Any mock field or parameter declared with this type variable (as in M mock;) will

 implement all interfaces.